ClonyPDF home

 If the France-Visas portal asks you to upload a photo during the online application step, the digital file needs to meet stricter technical constraints than a printed photo.
 The portal's upload field typically enforces:

 • File format: JPEG or PNG.
 Other formats (HEIC, TIFF, BMP) are usually rejected.
+If your phone saves HEIC, see the HEIC to JPEG guide.

 • File size: Under 120 KB is the common limit on the France-Visas portal.
 TLScontact's own appointment systems sometimes accept up to 2 MB, but this varies by country.

 • Aspect ratio: The system checks for approximately 35:45 proportions.
 A photo cropped to a square or 2:3 US-style ratio will be flagged.
+The crop guide explains how the 7:9 ratio and head-height band are applied together.

 • Resolution: High enough to resolve facial features clearly at biometric inspection — 300 DPI minimum at the 35×45mm output size (approximately 413 × 531 pixels).
+See passport photo size in pixels.

 Common trip-up: phone cameras produce files that are several megabytes in size.
 If you upload a raw phone photo to the France-Visas portal without resizing, it will likely exceed the file size limit.
 Passport Photo Maker exports at the correct resolution and compresses the file to meet typical portal limits.